-Children aged 5 years (by September 1) may be enrolled in our Kaleidoscope TK, which meets five days per week and runs from September to May.
-Designed especially for children with late spring and summer birthdays.
+Children aged 5 years (by September 1) may be enrolled in our Kaleidoscope TK, which meets five days per week and runs from late August to May.
+Designed especially for children with summer birthdays.

 Daily hours are from 8:30 a.m. - 2:30 p.m.
 Monday - Friday.